"We Studied Our Way Out of the Seventh-day Adventist Church"

 • It was not until the first century B.C. that Rome adopted the seven-day weekly cycle.15

-The idea that the followers of God prior to the Exodus kept the Sabbath, or even a weekly cycle, is not found anywhere in Scripture or history.
-Adventists must make up for the lack of Biblical proof by relying on their inspired prophet, Ellen G. White.
+The idea that the followers of God prior to the Exodus kept the Sabbath, or even a weekly cycle, is not explicitly stated anywhere in Scripture or historical records.
+While it is possible Abraham and other early believers kept the Sabbath, there is no direct Biblical evidence to prove such.
+SDAs must make up for the lack of Biblical proof by relying on their prophet, Ellen G. White.

 2. Is the Sabbath still a "sign" between God and His People?
 Under the covenant agreements that God made with Abraham and the Israelites, several practices were instituted by God as signs of obedience which the Israelites were expected to follow for all their generations.